coullessi/Microsoft-Defender-for-Endpoint/README.md

 ## Introduction
 Through guided steps, you will ramp up with onboarding Microsoft Defender for Endpoint (MDE) on Linux.
-This lab will also walk you through configuring for MDE features, capabilities.
+This lab exercise will also walk you through configuring for MDE features, capabilities.
 Using a profile, you will configure MDE preferences (which take precedence over the ones set locally a the device).
-In other words, users in the enterprise wil not be able to change preferences that are set through this configuration profile.
+In other words, users in the enterprise will not be able to change preferences that are set through the configuration profile.

 ## Prerequisites